MATLAB-Graphics-and-App-Building/Animated-Gradient-Descent/README.md

 reach the answer.

 #### outfile
-This optional parameter is used to output an animation gif
+This optional parameter is used to output an animation gif file.
+It can be set like this:

 ```
 agd.outfile='animateGraDes.gif';